DeltaDraco/python-range--function-in-javascript/README.md

-# Python's range() function in javascript! > Does not mimic it completely due to syntax difference
+# Python's range() function in javascript!
 Uses the concept of a `generator function` with `yield` to return the number after each iteration <br>
-See ([function*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)) for more details
+See (https://developer.mozilla.org/en-US/docs/Web/Javascript/Reference/Global_Objects/Generator) for more details
+> Does not mimic it completely due to syntax difference
 - Works with 1, 2, or 3 arguments
 - Also works with negative integers and decrement.